deepin-community/qt6-webengine/src/3rdparty/chromium/docs/infra/cq.md

   around any intermittent infra failures.
 If this footer is set, it won't try to retry failed shards no matter what happens.

+* `Ignore-Freeze: true`

+  Whenever there is an active prod freeze (usually around Christmas), it can be bypassed by setting this footer.

 * `Include-Ci-Only-Tests: true`

   Some builder configurations may run some tests only post-submit (on CI), and